Dealing with Uncertainty in Contextual Anomaly Detection: Experiments

 \subsection{Results on the Real-world Medical Data}

-\textbf{RQ3: Can NS aid in clinical practice for assessing the normalcy of the aortic diameter?}
+\textbf{RQ4: Can NS aid in clinical practice for assessing the normalcy of the aortic diameter?}

-For this experiment we train on normal subjects and test on adult patients with a diagnosis of Marfan or bicuspid aortic valve, two conditions typically associated with aorta dilations.
-We use the 40mm dilation threshold defined by current medical guidelines~\cite{isselbacher:2022:2022_acc_aha} to assign patients to the positive class.
+For this experiment we train on normal subjects and test on adult patients with a diagnosis of bicuspid aortic valve, a condition typically associated with aorta dilations.
+We use the 40mm dilation threshold defined by current medical guidelines~\citep{isselbacher:2022:2022_acc_aha} to assign patients to the positive class.
+This threshold is used solely to determine the ground truth labels needed for the ROC analysis and qualitative interpretation.
+NS assesses normalcy as a continuous quantity conditioned on patient context and is not trained on or tuned to this 40\,mm cut-off.

 Figure~\ref{fig:roc_curves} shows the ROC for detecting anomalous SoV and AA aortic diameters, respectively.
 In both cases, our proposed approach results in a superior ROC curve and higher ROC AUC values (reported in the figure's legend) than its contextual competitors.
-To verify the significance of the difference between the ROC curves, the Delong test~\cite{delong1988comparing} was applied, revealing statistically significant differences with QCAD and ROCOD (\(p < 0.001\)) for both SoV and AA.
+To verify the significance of the difference between the ROC curves, the Delong test~\citep{delong1988comparing} was applied, revealing statistically significant differences with QCAD and ROCOD (\(p < 0.001\)) for both SoV and AA.

 One of the key advantages of NS is its ability to quantify EU via $i(x,y)$.
 Heatmaps in Figure~\ref{fig:heatmap_combined} visualize $i(x,y)$ (males and females separately) at a fixed diameter of 32 mm (SoV and AA).
 To reduce the number of variables and enable 2D visualization, we use the body surface area (BSA, proportional to $\sqrt{W\times H}$) in the plots.
-Dark red regions indicate subpopulations with greater AU and correspond to regions of sparsity in the contextual space.
+Dark red regions indicate subpopulations with greater EU and correspond to regions of sparsity in the contextual space.
 This information can help clinicians identify and flag patients for whom the model's predictions are less reliable, thus prioritizing additional diagnostic tests or closer monitoring.
 Such insights are especially valuable in clinical decision-making, where accurate and interpretable risk assessments are critical.

-To further illustrate the utility of NS, we analyzed the dataset of 351 patients diagnosed with bicuspid aortic valve and deemed at risk of thoracic aortic aneurism.
-We first analyzed the different normalcy assessment of the traditional Z-score and NS.
-In Figure~\ref{fig:z-vs-ns} we report results for each patient, after excluding 301 cases where both methods confirm the same result.
-Denoting by $(L,H)$ the HDI interval from NS, excluded cases are those where $Z>2$ and $L>2$ (both method confirm anomaly), and, symmetrically, cases where $Z<2$ and $H<2$ (both method confirm normality).
-In the figure, bars describe HDI intervals and are colored in red or in orange when the two assessments disagree.
-When the critical value 2 falls within the HDI, the normalcy assessment is unreliable and should be discarded (bars colored in blue).